 Dr. Grady-Benson has had extensive experience in orthopedic trauma surgery and adult reconstruction surgery.
 His primary interest now is in joint replacement of the hip and knee.
 Dr. Grady-Benson performs approximately 500 hip and knee replacements annually.
-He feels privileged to be an expert in surgeries that can alleviate the crippling pain of arthritis and transform patients with significant orthopedic disabilities in order that they may lead active and functional lives.
+He feels privileged to be an expert in surgeries that can alleviate the crippling pain of arthritis and transform patients with significant orthopedic disabilities into leading active and functional lives.

 Dr. Grady-Benson makes every effort to provide the most up to date care and treatment of patients with arthritic disease.
 “I strongly believe the procedure should match the patient,” he says.
 “I try to provide the information the patients need to make the best, most informed decision to optimize their quality of life.
 I work tirelessly to provide quality care in a compassionate, caring environment.”